 Soundbars are slim, sleek and stylish without letting up on quality.
 Most of them are very eye-catching in design and fit into your room like a glove.
 They look like more of a decorative piece, rather than a powerful sound system.
 A manufacturers' goal with soundbars is to create compact sound systems where fewer speakers are necessary in and around the room.

 Oftentimes, the components that you can add on to a soundbar are wireless.
-The additional components compatible with soundbars are wireless subwoofers and sometimes wireless surround sound speakers.
+The additional components compatible with soundbars are wireless subwoofers and sometimes wireless surround sound speakers, although, many soundbars can't have a subwoofer added to them which you'd know already if you've read our guide.
 These components are typically wireless, therefore, you won't have to worry about hiding wiring throughout your room, which can be a huge hassle.
 Compatible soundbar components are also usually small and compact.
-They don't take up very much space or become an eyesore like many floor speakers are with a traditional surround sound system.
+They don't take up very much space or become an eyesore like many floor speakers are with a traditional surround sound system, especially if - as we explored in our guide - you've chosen to go with a wireless route.

 Soundbars were traditionally an affordable way to make your flat screen sound better.
 Now that they have become so popular in recent years, you're not only getting an affordable product but a high-quality product, as well.
 When searching a great soundbar for your home, you can trust that you're going to get a great bang-for-your-buck, no matter what your budget is.